Electric Vehicle Rebates & Incentives

 The Massachusetts Offers Rebates for Electric Vehicles (MOR-EV) Program provides the following stackable rebates:

-• At participating dealers, you can apply for the MOR-EV rebates as a “point-of-sale reduction” when you buy the vehicle.
-For a used EV purchase and the low-income MOR-EV + program, you have the option to apply for and receive a prequalification voucher.
+- At participating dealers, you can apply for the MOR-EV rebate as a “point-of-sale reduction” when you buy the vehicle.
+For a used EV purchase, you have the option to apply for and receive a prequalification voucher.
 Visit the MOR-EV website to learn more.

 Reduce your net cost to buy or lease an electric vehicle by as much as an additional $7,500 with the federal EV tax credit.

-For more information, refer to the official IRS website EV tax credit page.
-For definitive information on your federal electric car tax credit eligibility, consult with a qualified tax adviser.
+For definitive information on your federal electric vehicle tax credit eligibility, please consult with a qualified tax adviser.

 Electric Car Basics